 Fortunately for you, most problems with toilet cisterns are repairable by us.
 In most cases, we are carrying replacement valves on our trucks to ensure an instant repair.

 The worst case scenario is that you will need to upgrade your toilet suite which of course Whywait Plumbing will do so as well after evaluating all possibilities and giving you a guaranteed upfront price.

-If you are being woken at night by a running toilet or embarrassed by your toilet not flushing contact us now online to schedule an appointment or phone us anytime on (07) 5580 4311
+If you are being woken at night by a running toilet or embarrassed by your toilet not flushing phone us now to schedule an appointment anytime on (07) 5580 4311